 Rebooting the Roku can temporarily resolve the problem, but it keeps coming back.
 This might happen even if your Roku says it has a strong signal from your WiFi router.

 One commonly suggested fix for Roku WiFi problems is to forget the wireless connection and directly connect a LAN cable from the Roku to your home network.
-Easier said than done for most people!
+That’s easier said than done for most people!

 Maybe your home network equipment (WiFi router, cable or DSL modem, etc.) lives downstairs and your Roku resides in your bedroom upstairs.
 You probably don’t want to drill a hole in the floor and drop Ethernet cable downstairs, then run the cable across to the network box.